• Skip to primary navigation

 Instructions

-• In a bowl, combine all dry ingredients: flour, sugar, baking powder, and cinnamon.
-Whisk together to remove clumps.
+• To a bowl, add the dry ingredients: flour, sugar, baking powder, cinnamon, and salt.
+Whisk to remove clumps.

 • Add egg, applesauce, and vanilla to the dry ingredients.
 Stir until JUST combined.
-If your batter looks too thick to pour (this will depend on your brand of applesauce), add 1-3 tablespoons of water and stir to incorporate.
+If your batter looks too thick to pour (this depends on your brand of applesauce), add 1-3 tablespoons of water and stir to incorporate.

 • Let the finished batter sit for 5 minutes.
 During this time, heat up a nonstick skillet or griddle over medium-low heat and grease lightly with butter or cooking spray.

 • Measure about ⅓ cup of batter into your hot skillet for each pancake.
-Once you see bubbles across your pancake and the sides start to look dry, flip the pancake over (this will take around 2 minutes depending on the heat of your skillet).
+Once you see bubbles across the pancake and the edges look dry, flip the pancake over (this takes about 2 minutes depending on the heat of your skillet).
 Cook the second side until lightly browned and cooked through in the middle.
 Repeat with remaining batter.

 • Serve pancakes with your favorite maple syrup, whipped cream, or fruit compote.